Global Talent (Subclass 858) or Distinguished Talent Class BX Subclass 858 visa: Who & How to apply

-There are 2 categories in the Distinguished Talent (Subclass 858) visa for people who have an internationally recognised achievement in certain field to live permanently in Australia.
+There are 2 categories in the Distinguished or Global Talent (Subclass 858) visa for people who have an internationally recognised achievement in certain field to live permanently in Australia.
 The 2 categories are:

 - internationally recognised achievement; and

 - specialised assistance